matejsprogar/agitb/README.md

 AGITB is implemented as a **header-only** library.
 It defines a templated `TestBed<Cortex, Input>` class, which requires the user to provide two interacting component types:

 - **`Cortex`** – The core model under test.
-It accumulates internal state from past inputs and generates predictions of future inputs.
+Upon receiving an input, it generates a prediction for the subsequent input.
 - **`Input`** – A binary-encoded input sample representing signals from virtual sensors or actuators.
 Each input consists of multiple parallel 1-bit signals (channels) at a single point in time.

 ---